igt/wikicode/README.md

 wikicode
 ========

 This is free project for supporting developers and sysadmins.
 Convenient search code, configuration and settings.

 You can participate in project.
+Welcome!